NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 ### Continuous stationery

-Forms made up as continuous stationery are in common use on many types of machines; indeed they may be essential to gain the maximum advantage from mecha- nisation.
+Forms made up as continuous stationery are in common use on many types of machines; indeed they may be essential to gain the maximum advantage from mechanisation.
 They facilitate a continuous and rapid output from the machine: they also save time by reducing the work involved in interleaving and extracting carbon paper.
 Semi-continuous stationery in strips or perforated sheets like postage stamps may also facilitate the handling of small documents such as receipts or gummed labels.